Mariupol: Industry

-There are 56 industrial enterprises in Mariupol under various plans of ownership.
-The city's industry is diverse, with heavy industry dominant.
-Mariupol is home to major steel mills (including some of global importance) and chemical plants; there is also an important seaport and a railroad junction.
-The largest enterprises are Ilyich Iron and Steel Works, Azovstal, Azovmash Holding, and the Mariupol Sea Trading Port.
-There are also shipyards, fish canneries, and various educational institutions with studies in metallurgy and science.
+There were 56 industrial enterprises in Mariupol under various plans of ownership.
+The city's industry was diverse, with heavy industry dominant.
+Mariupol was home to major steel mills (including some of global importance) and chemical plants; there was also an important seaport and a railroad junction.
+The largest enterprises were Ilyich Iron and Steel Works, Azovstal, Azovmash Holding, and the Mariupol Sea Trading Port.
+There were also shipyards, fish canneries, and various educational institutions with studies in metallurgy and science.

 The total industrial production of the city for eight months in 2005 (January – August) was 21378.2 million hryvnas (US$4.233 billion), compared to 1999 – 6169.806 million hryvnas (US$1.222 billion).
-This is 37.5% of the total production for Donetsk Oblast.
-The leading business of the city is ferrous metallurgy, which makes up 93.5% of the city's income from industrial production.
+This was 37.5% of the total production for Donetsk Oblast.
+The leading business of the city was ferrous metallurgy, which made up 93.5% of the city's income from industrial production.
 The annual output estimates are in millions of tonnes of iron, steel, rolled iron, and agglomerate.